cloud-solutions/zend-sentry/README.md

     $this->getEventManager()->trigger('log', $this, array(
         'priority' => \Zend\Log\Logger::INFO,
-        'message' => 'if this works, I am the hero of the night' ));
+        'message' => 'I am a message and I have been logged' ));

-Make sure to pass `"log"` as the first parameter and `$this` as second parameter.
+Make sure to pass `"log"` as the first parameter and `$this` **or** a custom context string as second parameter.
+Keep this consistent as Sentry will use this for grouping your log entries.
 As the third parameter, you want to pass an array with a priority key and a message key.
 It's best to use the priorities provided by the framework.
 They will be mapped onto Sentry's own priorities.

 #Configuration options

 Just for the record, a copy of the actual global configuration options:
+    /**
+     * Turn ZendSentry off or on as a whole package
+     */
+    'use-module' => true,

+    /**
+     * Attach a generic logger event listener so you can log custom messages from anywhere in your app */
+    'attach-log-listener' => true,

     /**
      * Register the Sentry logger as PHP error handler */